ondrovic/maker-world-rewards-tracker/README.md

 The frontend now uses **Server-Sent Events (SSE)** for instant updates when your points or last update change.

-- The backend exposes a new endpoint: `/last-updated/stream`
+- The backend exposes two SSE endpoints:
+  - `/last-updated/stream` — streams the last update timestamp
+  - `/current-points/stream` — streams the current points value in real time
-- The frontend connects to this endpoint using the `VITE_APP_UPDATED_STREAM_ROUTE` environment variable in its `.env` file.
+- The frontend connects to these endpoints using the `VITE_APP_UPDATED_STREAM_ROUTE` and `VITE_APP_POINT_STREAM_ROUTE` environment variables in its `.env` file.
 - When the backend data changes (via the scheduled task), the UI updates instantly—no more polling delays!

 ### Frontend .env Example

 ```
 VITE_APP_UPDATED_STREAM_ROUTE=http://localhost:5001/last-updated/stream
+VITE_APP_POINT_STREAM_ROUTE=http://localhost:5001/current-points/stream
 ```

 ## Perquisites